avinshe/12hours_On_SQL/README.md

   - A basic understanding of [discrete mathematics - set theory](https://www.math.uh.edu/~dlabate/settheory_Ashlock.pdf) is a must before you start with SQL.
 At least, the first 6 pages on the link.
 Also, [theory on RDBMS](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) - have an idea on all topics on the second link.

 - Q2.
 I end up with a wrong solution even when I’m confident with the theory.
 What am I doing wrong here?
   -   You’re not wrong, it's LeetCode!
 Some problems and test cases are unnecessarily tricky.
 They are so tricky that you might NEVER come across such petty tricks in a real job.
 Don’t be demotivated that a website says ”WRONG ANSWER” in big bold and red font.
-Happens to the best of us.
+Happens to experienced folks as well.

 - Q3.
 How do I filter out good problems?
   - Problems that end with the roman number series (I, II, III, IV, V) are the best ones.
 They mimic real-world questions.
 Each table will have a great definition.
 The difficulty gets harder as you move on with the series.
 It will tell a story as you look back and it helps understand the reason behind each problem in the sequence.